navarette to grañón trail on a summer's day

 By: Simon Kemp, Editor

-navarette to grañón
+navarette to grañón trail on a summer's day

-This stage from Navarrete to Grañón is one of the options you can choose when walking the Camino Francés from Logroño as it break up the journey so you can take your pilgrimage in smaller chunks, depending on your fitness and stamina levels
+This stage from Navarrete to Grañón is one of the options you can choose when walking the Camino Francés from Logroño as it break up the journey so you can take your pilgrimage in smaller chunks, depending on your fitness and stamina levels.

 Departure Point: Navarrete